What Do City and Regional Planning Aide Do?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 34,000 jobs for City and Regional Planning Aide in 2016.
+In 2016, there was an estimated number of 34,000 jobs in the United States for City and Regional Planning Aide.
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for City and Regional Planning Aide by 2026.
 There will be an estimated 4,100 positions for City & Regional Planning Aide per year.

 The states with the most job growth for City & Regional Planning Aide are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Connecticut, New Jersey, or Tennessee.
 These states have the worst job growth for this type of profession.